 Through partnerships with the United States Holocaust Memorial Museum and universities in Paris and Washington D.C., as well as independent international educational workshops, Yahad contributes resources and expertise to Holocaust scholarship and the study of mass killing, working to promote discussion and policy against ongoing genocide around the world.
 Yahad’s research and activism supports and influences both history and current affairs.

 The interviews summarized here were recorded in or near Rohatyn during June 2016, in the witnesses’ homes and (in one case) at the wartime execution sites.
 The Yahad team included interviewers, interpreters, and videographers, all experienced in past work for the organization.
 Questions were asked primarily in French, interpreted to Ukrainian for the witnesses; answers and further discussion were in Ukrainian, interpreted back to French for the recordings.
-At present there is no full transcript of any of these interviews in any language; the summaries listed here were made in English by Marla Raucher Osborn for Rohatyn Jewish Heritage, and we bear responsibility for any transcription/translation errors.
+Linked to this page are full transcripts of these interviews in Ukrainian language; the summaries listed here were made in English (from the original French spoken by the Yahad interviewers) by Marla Raucher Osborn for Rohatyn Jewish Heritage, and we bear responsibility for any transcription/translation errors.

 The Rohatyn Jewish community was completely destroyed during the Nazi occupation.
 Only a small number of Jews from Rohatyn and nearby towns and villages survived the executions in the wartime Jewish ghetto, the town square, the mass grave sites, and the death camp at the end of rail transports; even fewer of those who lived were eyewitnesses to the mass killing, as they survived only by hiding.
 The unique value of these video testimonies is that most of those interviewed saw at least one of the executions and/or their aftermath with their own eyes, and they remember.